 - Eighteen Siddhars were said to have contributed towards the development of this medical system.

 - Siddha literature is in Tamil and it is practised largely in Tamil speaking part of India and abroad.

 - The Siddha System is largely therapeutic in nature.

-Homeopathy today is a rapidly growing system and is being practiced almost all over the world.
-In India it has become a household name due the safety of its pills and gentleness of its cure.
+Homoeopathy today is a rapidly growing system and is being practised almost all over the world.
+In India, it has become a household name due to the safety of its pills and gentleness of its cure.

 - Homoeopathy simply means treating diseases with remedies, prescribed in minute doses, which are capable of producing symptoms similar to the disease when taken by healthy people.